Mike Shropshire

 Mike Shropshire (born May 22, 1942) is an American sportswriter.
-He has written for the Fort Worth Star-Telegram, The Dallas Morning News, Playboy, and Sports Illustrated.
-He has authored several books, including Seasons in Hell, an account of his tenure writing about the Texas Rangers baseball franchise during its early years.
+Starting as a reporter for the Fort Worth Press in the 1960s, he has written for various publications throughout his career, including the Fort Worth Star-Telegram, The Dallas Morning News, D Magazine, Playboy, and Sports Illustrated.
+He has also authored nine books, including Seasons in Hell, an account of his tenure writing about the Texas Rangers baseball franchise during its early years.

 Critical reception

-Kirkus Reviews called Seasons in Hell a "tiresome 'gonzo' journalism account of mid-1970s life on the road with a big league ballclub" that is partially saved by some "dead-on character sketches."
 Esquire listed Seasons in Hell as one of the 20 best baseball books of all time, in 2013.